 Wild raspberries start to ripe in Finland at the end of July, which is also the best time to pick them.
 The season lasts until September, but in my experience, raspberries are more difficult to pick at the end of the season as the ripe berries fall from the bush.
 They might also dry if there isn’t enough rain, and they get more worms later on.
 So, go check out the best raspberry locations now!

 The raspberries are best when eaten fresh, but they can be dried or frozen for later use.
 Raspberry makes excellent juice, and jam, which is my favorite pancake topping.
 By the way, have you noticed that many raspberry juices that you buy from grocery store might include apples or grapes?
 This is because they are cheaper and added to increase the quantity of the product.

 Differences between wild and cultivated raspberries

 Wild raspberries differ from cultivated berries by their size and taste.
 In the wild, raspberry bushes may need to survive through periods of low rainfall and the berries are usually smaller than cultivated raspberries.
 Cultivated raspberries taste much sweeter.
-Some prefer the sweeter berries, but personally I love the wild berries more.
+Some prefer the sweeter berries, but personally I love the forest raspberries more.
 To protect the fruits from predators, wild raspberry bushes have more thorns and are more difficult to pick.
 But maybe it’s the effort that makes them taste so good.

 Raspberries are rich with fibers, minerals and vitamins